 - Turn on the public Text Scanner model in the Neural Networks page.

-The text scanner model can only be mapped to bounding box classes.
+The text scanner model can only be mapped to bounding box and polygon classes.

 - Add a model stage to your workflow under the Settings page of your dataset.
 Select Text Scanner model from the dropdown list, and map your new text class.
 If the model stage is the first stage in your workflow, select Auto-Start to send all new images through the model automatically.